High-Resolution Image Synthesis via Next-Token Prediction: Abstract

 \section{Abstract}

-Denoising with a Joint-Embedding Predictive Architecture (D-JEPA), an autoregressive model, has demonstrated outstanding performance in class-conditional image generation.
-However, the application of next-token prediction in high-resolution text-to-image generation remains underexplored.
-In this paper, we introduce D-JEPA$\cdot$T2I, an extension of D-JEPA incorporating flow matching loss, designed to enable data-efficient continuous resolution learning.
-D-JEPA$\cdot$T2I leverages a multimodal visual transformer to effectively integrate textual and visual features and adopts Visual Rotary Positional Embedding (VoPE) to facilitate continuous resolution learning.
-Furthermore, we devise a data feedback mechanism that significantly enhances data utilization efficiency.
-For the first time, we achieve state-of-the-art \textbf{high-resolution} image synthesis via next-token prediction.
+Recently, autoregressive models have demonstrated remarkable performance in class-conditional image generation.
+However, the application of next-token prediction to high-resolution text-to-image generation remains largely unexplored.
+In this paper, we introduce \textbf{D-JEPA$\cdot$T2I}, an autoregressive model based on continuous tokens that incorporates innovations in both architecture and training strategy to generate high-quality, photorealistic images at arbitrary resolutions, up to 4K.
+Architecturally, we adopt the denoising joint embedding predictive architecture (D-JEPA) while leveraging a multimodal visual transformer to effectively integrate textual and visual features.
+Additionally, we introduce flow matching loss alongside the proposed Visual Rotary Positional Embedding (VoPE) to enable continuous resolution learning.
+In terms of training strategy, we propose a data feedback mechanism that dynamically adjusts the sampling procedure based on statistical analysis and an online learning critic model.
+This encourages the model to move beyond its comfort zone, reducing redundant training on well-mastered scenarios and compelling it to address more challenging cases with suboptimal generation quality.
+For the first time, we achieve state-of-the-art high-resolution image synthesis via next-token prediction.